heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 Both parties (the client and the server) could implement a reliability mechanism to solve this issue.

-The server could implement a reliability mechanism to acknowledge the reception of a datagram.
+This mechanism could acknowledge the reception of a datagram.
 If a client does not receive an acknowledgement _within a specific period_, it should retransmit the datagram.

 However, even the acknowledgement could be lost.
 The client could retransmit the datagram multiple times and the server could receive it multiple times.